 04 of 10

 Do you like to work out during your stays?
-If you're a guest at Douglas Fir Resort in Banff, Alberta, the use of this well-equipped facility is included in the room rate.
+If you're a guest at some hotels, the use of the gym is included in the room rate.

 But many people simply assume this privilege is free anywhere they are handed a key or access code to the exercise room.
 Many times, your account has been charged before you even work up a sweat.
 There are a few places where this charge will appear whether or not you even used the machines!